tom-bleher/ALLS-Multivariable-ADAM-Optimization/README.md

 The algorithm is successfully able to arrive at the absolute minimum point.

 ###### ADAM vs Momentum Gradient Descent
-The plots for Adam are as following:
+The plots for Adam are as follows:
 <br>
 <div align="center">
 <img src="Media/love.svg" width="50%" height="50%" />
 </div>
 We can see in the `count vs iteration` plot that although we observe oscillation it flattens out until the algorithm fixes on a constant value.

-While the plots for momentum gradient descent are as following:
+While the plots for momentum gradient descent are as follows:
 <br>
 <div align="center">
 <img src="Media/jo.svg" width="50%" height="50%" />
 </div>

-Additionally, while tuning the parameters I noticed that Adam tends to avoid getting stuck in the saddle point unlike momentum gradient descent which gets stuck on it despite a previous lower count solution.
+Additionally, while tuning the parameters I noticed that Adam tends to avoid getting stuck in the saddle point, unlike momentum gradient descent which gets stuck on it despite a previous lower count solution.